ansible-community/community-website/posts/archive/how-useful-is-ansible-in-a-cloud-native-kubernetes-environment.md

 We can do better.
-Ansible can build and manage containers using Dockerfiles, sure, but Ansible is also very good at building container images directly---and nowadays, you don\'t even need to install Docker!
+Ansible can build and manage containers using Dockerfiles, sure, but Ansible is also very good at building container images directly---and nowadays, you don't even need to install Docker!
 There are lighter-weight open source build tools like [Buildah](https://buildah.io/) that integrate with an Ansible container build tool